NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Tectia/index.rst

 .. code:: shell

     RHEL/CentOS (x86)
-    Version 6 and 7
+    Version 7 and 8

     RHEL/CentOS (x86_64)
-    Version 6 and 7
+    Version 7 and 7

 In order to install the Tectia SSH Client, you must have the necessary administrator privileges.
 You will either need to login as the root account or be able to sudo to root using the command "sudo su -".
 If you do not have this access, contact your IT system administrator for assistance.